NikhilCBhat/cs4610-worldgen/README.md

 # cs4610-worldgen

-## About
+## Overview

 Generating a gazebo worldfile can be a bit tricky.
-This code simplifies this process, by providing helpful function to set up a world file, and even generate one from a txt file.
+This code simplifies this process, by providing helpful functions to set up a world file, and even generate one from a txt file.

+## Details
+The most helpful functions are:
+* `setup_world`: Given an XML parent, this function initalizes a default gazebo world with a checkerboard, sun, and tankbot.
+* `add_walls`: Given an XML parent, and a txt file, populates the XML object with gazebo walls.

 ## Example